 Ball pythons are notoriously picky eaters and are famous for “hunger strikes” (aka going for long periods without eating).

 If your ball python isn’t eating, you’re probably wondering how long can a ball python go without eating.

 Today, we’re going to answer this common question and give you a few tips and tricks on what to do if your ball python isn’t eating.

-Adult ball pythons can go without eating for around six months (while still maintaining healthy body weight and growth rate).
+Adult ball pythons can go without eating for around six months (while maintaining a healthy body weight and growth rate).
 However, some have been known to refuse food for even longer.
 Baby ball pythons may also refuse to eat for some time, but typically this is only safe for a month or so.